Mount Horeb: Biblical usage

 1 Kings 8:9 and 2 Chronicles 5:10 state that the Ark of the Covenant contained only the tablets delivered to Moses at Horeb.
-In 1 Kings 19:8, Elijah visits "Horeb the mount of God".
+In 1 Kings 19:8-18, Elijah visits "Horeb the mount of God", and encounters God there.

-According to the documentary hypothesis, the name Sinai is used in the Torah only by the Jahwist and Priestly Source, whereas Horeb is used only by the Elohist and Deuteronomist.
+According to the documentary hypothesis, the name Sinai is used in the Torah only by the Jahwist and Priestly Source from Judah, whereas Horeb is used only by the Elohist and Deuteronomist from Israel, which is part of the body of evidence for the hypothesis.

 There are no references to Horeb in the New Testament.
-In Galatians 4:24–25, Mount Sinai is mentioned:

-"… One covenant is from Mount Sinai and bears children who are to be slaves: This is Hagar.
+In Galatians 4:24–25, Mount Sinai is mentioned: "One covenant is from Mount Sinai and bears children who are to be slaves: This is Hagar.
 Now Hagar stands for Mount Sinai in Arabia and corresponds to the present city of Jerusalem, because she is in slavery with her children."
-Mount Sinai/Horeb is alluded to in Hebrews 12:18-21.
+Mount Sinai/Horeb is also alluded to in Hebrews 12:18–21.

 Location

 The location of Horeb is disputed.
 Jewish and Christian scholars have advanced varying opinions as to its whereabouts since biblical times.
-Elijah is described in 1 Kings 19:1-21 as traveling to Horeb, in a way which implies that its position was familiar when that was written, but there are no biblical references set any later in time.
+Elijah is described in 1 Kings 19:1–21 as traveling to Horeb (taking 40 days to walk there from Beersheba), in a way which implies that its position was familiar when that was written, but there are no biblical references set any later in time.
 Additionally the passage identifies a cave large enough to lodge in.
+Also in the beginning of Deuteronomy, where Moses delivers his last speech on the plains of Moab, the location is given to be 11 days to Horeb, which is already an indication that it is not Mount Sinai (ca 500 km distance).
+If Horeb was the same mountain as Mount Sinai, then Beersheba should be closer to the mountain than the location of the plains of Moab.
+This strongly suggest a location somewhere more to the north or the east, places more familiar to the northern tribes than the deep southern Sinai.

 Christian tradition considers Mount Horeb to be Willow Peak, located adjacent to Saint Catherine's Monastery.